weimeng23/dotfiles/README.md

 # dotfiles
-@meng does dotfiles for ubuntu and macOS
+@wwmeng223 does dotfiles for ubuntu and macOS